Hi there, welcome to our website.

-I am Greta from Trinidad, California, a tiny little city on Trinidad Bay in Northern California.
+Greta Daniels and Erica Ervin come from Trinidad, California, a tiny little city on Trinidad Bay in Northern California.

-My mother`s family were Norwegian immigrants, with Grandpa coming to America as a child in 1901 from Harstad, Norway and Grandma coming in 1929 from Mandal, Norway.
+Our mother`s family were Norwegian immigrants, with Grandpa coming to America as a child in 1901 from Harstad, Norway and Grandma coming in 1929 from Mundal, Norway.

-I loved hearing Grandma`s stories about when she was a girl.
-One story involved fish head soup, with the children playing with the eyeballs like thay were marbles.
+We loved hearing Grandma`s stories about when she was a girl.
+One story involved fish head soup, with the children playing with the eyeballs like they were marbles.
 Quite awhile back, my Mom remembered this story while watching her commercial fisherman husband clean fish.
 All those fish heads were going

 to go into crab pots as hanging bait, and their little shinny eyes will be gone forever.
 Why not try and preserve some?
 After many, many tries, she developed a process to preserve these little beauties, and